-On the Snapshot day, the number of unique properties affordable and appropriate for all households on government income support payments was 3,729 (6%), while for households on minimum wage it was 18,976 (28%).
+On the Snapshot day, just 4% of all properties were affordable and appropriate for households on government income support payments.
+For households on minimum wage it was 26%.
 These results show that finding an affordable and suitable home to rent is only getting harder.

 0% of rentals are affordable for a single person on Newstart or Youth Allowance

 Breaking down the figures by household type, we found that even this aggregated number masks how bad the situation actually is.
-If you were single and receiving Youth Allowance or Newstart for example, there were just three properties in the whole country that were affordable and suitable on the Snapshot weekend, from a total sample of more than 67,000.
+If you were single and receiving Newstart for example, there were just two properties in the whole country that were affordable and suitable on the Snapshot weekend, from a total sample of more than 69,000.
+Just one property across all of Australia was affordable for a person on Youth Allowance, and none were affordable in any major city.

 Less than 1% of rentals are affordable for a person on the Disability Support Pension